pnp/blog/content/post/dynamic-use-of-adaptive-cards/index.md

 ![Display the card in teams](images/AdaptiveCards-CardinTeams.png)

-11. Copy the full output of the Teams adaptive card
+11. Copy the full output of the Teams Adaptive Card

 ![Body to copy](images/AdaptiveCard-Bodytocopy.png)